Strategic

 Capability Atrophy

 Skills, knowledge, and institutional memory quietly degrade when they're not actively used or renewed.
-What you could do five years ago, you may no longer be able to do today, sometimes without realizing it.
+What you could once do well, you may no longer be able to do today, sometimes without realizing it.

 Core Question: What could your organization do five years ago that it can no longer do?
 Did you consciously choose to give that up?